 Blind Net - general information about blindness and links to member organizations.

-Brain Injury Alliance of Arizona (BIAZ) – is the only statewide organization in Arizona dedicated to enhancing the quality of life for people with brain injuries and their families and working to prevent brain injuries.
+Brain Injury Alliance of Arizona (BIAAZ) – is the only statewide organization in Arizona dedicated to enhancing the quality of life for people with brain injuries and their families and working to prevent brain injuries.
 They have been providing information and referrals, education, advocacy and support for those affected by brain injury since 1983.

 Center for Accessible Society(CAS) – acts as a communications clearinghouse dedicated to expanding media coverage of critical disability-related issues.
 CAS is funded by a five-year grant from the National Institute on Disability and Rehabilitation Research.